Randy-Hodges/coe332-Final-Project/README.md

     ```
 5. When all of the deployments are ready with status as running, we can utilize the API in the same way we utilized them in ISP02
 ## Integration Testing:
+Testing can be done through running the command pytest in the repository.
 ## Citations:
 “The POWER Project.” *NASA Prediction Of Worldwide Energy Resources*, NASA, https://power.larc.nasa.gov/.